phoebe-project/phoebe2/devel/phoebe-doc/how_to_setup.rst

     In [4]: mystar.plot2D()

-If you encounter any errors, read on.
+If you encounter any errors, please let us know about it and read on.

 Prerequisites
 -------------

 Use Linux, though Mac OSX should work too.
-You should have installed the following software:
+You should have the following software:

-    * svn (to download the repository)
+    * subversion (to download the repository)
     * Python 2.7 (with setuptools?)
     * a Fortran and C compiler (gfortran, gcc)
     * 700MB of disk space.